Sayemahamed/AI-Lab-Project/README.md

+# 🫁 COVID-19 X-Ray Analysis
-# COVID-19 Detection from Chest X-rays
+AI-Powered COVID-19 Detection from Chest X-Rays | Research Project

+> ⚕️ **Medical Disclaimer**: This tool is strictly for research and educational purposes only.
+It should not be used as a substitute for professional medical advice, diagnosis, or treatment.
+Always consult qualified healthcare professionals for medical guidance.

+## Overview
-This project implements a deep learning model to detect COVID-19 from chest X-ray images using the COVID-19 Radiography Dataset.
-The project includes both a PyTorch-based deep learning model and a user-friendly Streamlit web interface for making predictions.
+This project leverages deep learning technology to analyze chest X-ray images for potential COVID-19 indicators using the comprehensive COVID-19 Radiography Dataset.
+Built with PyTorch and featuring an intuitive Streamlit web interface, this tool demonstrates the potential of AI in medical image analysis while maintaining a focus on research and educational exploration.

 ## Dataset